Regulation of electronic cigarettes: Dynamics

 In May 2016, the FDA used its authority under the Family Smoking Prevention and Tobacco Control Act to deem e-cigarette devices and e-liquids to be tobacco products, which meant it intended to regulate the marketing, labelling, and manufacture of devices and liquids; vape shops that mix e-liquids or make or modify devices were considered manufacturing sites that needed to register with FDA and comply with good manufacturing practice regulation.
 E-cigarette and tobacco companies have recruited lobbyists in an effort to prevent the FDA from evaluating e-cigarette products or banning existing products already on the market.

 In February 2014 the European Parliament passed regulations requiring standardization and quality control for liquids and vaporizers, disclosure of ingredients in liquids, and child-proofing and tamper-proofing for liquid packaging.
 In April 2014 the FDA published proposed regulations for e-cigarettes.
 In the US some states tax e-cigarettes as tobacco products, and some state and regional governments have broadened their indoor smoking bans to include e-cigarettes.
 As of April 2017, 12 US states and 615 localities had prohibited the use of e-cigarettes in venues in which traditional cigarette smoking was prohibited.
 In 2015, at least 48 states and 2 territories had banned e-cigarette sales to minors.

 E-cigarettes containing nicotine have been listed as drug delivery devices in a number of countries, and the marketing of such products has been restricted or put on hold until safety and efficacy clinical trials are conclusive.
 Since they do not contain tobacco, television advertising in the US is not restricted.
 Some countries have regulated e-cigarettes as a medical product even though they have not approved them as a smoking cessation aid.
 A 2014 review stated the emerging phenomenon of e-cigarettes has raised concerns in the health community, governments, and the general public and recommended that e-cigarettes should be regulated to protect consumers.
 It added, "heavy regulation by restricting access to e-cigarettes would just encourage continuing use of much unhealthier tobacco smoking."
 A 2014 review said regulation of the e-cigarette should be considered on the basis of reported adverse health effects.

-Since 2025, a number of European countries include Belgium, France and the United Kingdom, have banned or planning to ban the sale of disposable single-use e-cigarettes, mainly because of the littering aspect, concerns about being a fire risk and protecting against young people's health.
+Since 2025, a number of European countries include Belgium, France and the United Kingdom, have banned or are planning to ban the sale of disposable single-use e-cigarettes, mainly because of the littering aspect, concerns about being a fire risk and protecting against young people's health.

+Legal status by jurisdiction

+The following table summarises the legal status of e-cigarettes and nicotine-containing or nicotine-free cartridges in jurisdictions worldwide.
+It can be sorted by region, country, or policy.